BRUSH 13

 how does this compare to brush 14?

-is this too small for everyday use?
+is this too small if i have larger eyes?